Barba-Q/qtile-installer/README.md

 Whats next:
 I'm working on a graphical interface to set some variables like colors, sizes, icons, what to autostart, icons, and so on.
 The installer hower does what it should do.
 If theres more to add, like bringing it do other distributions, feel free to make it happen.

+Qtile quick and dirty:

+Mod Key + 1			    = Switch to first group
+Mod Key + 2			    = Switch to second group
+... and so on

+Mod Key + Shift + 1	= Move active window to group 1
+Mod Key + Shift + 2	= Move active window to group 2
+... and so on

+Mod Key + r			    = command prompt (spawn) -> enter a programname and it will open up (e.g. firefox) Mod Key + Return	  = will open a Terminal
+Mod Key + TAB		    = switch between layout modes (Full Screen or columns) Mod Key + Spacebar  = switch between Windows (usefull when in fullscreen layout)

+That should kickstart your qtile experience.
+Have Fun'''

 Much love